Making skin creams can be rewarding.

-In order to get the best result you need to understand the different phase that your lotion will go through.
+In order to get the best result, you need to understand the different phases that your lotion will go through.

 Don’t worry if you’re confused about the different phases involved when making your formulas, this is something we discuss in step 5 which you can read all about here.